jd-solanki/anu/packages/documentation/docs/guide/getting-started/index.md

 e.g. For VitePress line height of paragraph is `24px`.
 Hence, we have height of `1.5em` in docs.
 :::

-Update your `main.ts` file like below:
+Update your `main.js` file like below:

 ```js{3,5-6,8-9,14}
 import { createApp } from 'vue'